 10. Is finance data transparent for families and the community?

 Financial transparency during resource-constrained times is key to building trust.
-Transparency and open discussions can help to keep stakeholders informed and engaged (read about how one Superintendent accomplished this at his district).
+Transparency and open discussions can help to keep stakeholders informed and engaged.
 Allovue’s How Are Public Schools Funded blog post and infographic are great resources to share with communities!
 By engaging with your community early and often, you can help guide them through any changes, while at the same time receiving constant feedback on exactly how any cuts affect your students and parents.